GFynbo/100DaysofCode/Round1.md

 Little progress today since traveling.
 However, I was able to add the ingredients on to the GUI recipe selection scene.
 ***
 *Slow progress, more tomorrow*

+## Day 36 - January 12th, 2018
+Terrible progress today, just updated the styling of the profile card on the profile page for GoudaTime.
+***
+*Slow progress, more tomorrow*